Athletic Scholarships

 Introduction

 Earning an athletic scholarship can be a game-changer for student-athletes looking to continue their education while competing at a high level.
 However, securing one requires preparation, outreach, and a strategic approach.
-Whether you're a high school athlete seeking a scholarship for college or a current college athlete looking for additional funding, this guide will help you navigate the process.
+Whether you're a high school athlete seeking a scholarship for college, or a current college athlete looking for additional funding, this guide will help you navigate the process.

 1. Understanding Athletic Scholarships

-Athletic scholarships come in different forms:
+Athletic scholarships come in different forms and tend to fall into these categories:

 Understanding the type of funding available in your sport will help you target the right opportunities.